rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 While of limited theoretical or practical value, tinkering with the [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function) is good entertainment.
-I often mess around with the Gaussian in hopes of finding elementary ways to
+I often play with the Gaussian in hopes of finding elementary ways to
 [evaluate its definite integral]({% post_url 2021-06-18-solving-definite-integrals-with-plancherels-theorem%}).